XiaoqianRuan1/IoU-filter/README.md

 after non-maximum-suppression, anchors at three scales (128, 256, 512) and three aspect ratios (1:1, 1:2, 2:1).

-For OSHOT we train the base network for 70k iterations using SGD with momentum set at 0.9, the initial learning rate is 0.001 and decays after 50k iterations.
+For TTA we train the base network for 70k iterations using SGD with momentum set at 0.9, the initial learning rate is 0.001 and decays after 50k iterations.
 We use a batch size of 1, keep batch normalization layers fixed for both pretraining and adaptation phases and freeze the first 2 blocks of ResNet50.
 The weight of the rotation task is set to λ=0.05.